Faxmachinen/wddthemater/README.md

 ## How to use

 ### Folder struture
+Before you run the script, you will need to arrange the images you have in a particular folder structure.
+This folder structure is described below.

 The root folder contains one or more theme folders, and each theme folder contains a `day` and a `night` folder with images.
 The images are named in alphabetical order according to their chronology, but the actual names don't matter.
 The `day` folder contains everything from sunrise to sunset, and the `night` folder contains the rest.